 What I mean to say is, when even Oprah largely avoids being seen as she really is, we know we are seeing a powerful cultural force.
 In this case, a racist and sexist one demanding that women of all races conform to an unreasonable White standard of beauty.
 I’m glad that Oprah decided to appear this way for the cover, but I’m saddened by why it took this long.

-Via Jezebel.Lisa Wade is a professor of sociology at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
-You can follow her on Twitter and Facebook.
+Via Jezebel.Lisa Wade is a professor at Occidental College and the co-author of Gender: Ideas, Interactions, Institutions.
+Find her on Twitter, Facebook, and Instagram.